fangq/redbird/README.md

 `rbrunrecon` is the streamlined inverse solver of redbird.

 ```
+[newrecon, resid, newcfg]=rbrunrecon(cfg,recon,detphi0,sd)
+  or
 [newrecon, resid, newcfg]=rbrunrecon(maxiter,cfg,recon,detphi0,sd)
-  or
-[newrecon, resid, newcfg, updates, Jmua, detphi, phi]=rbrunrecon(maxiter,cfg,recon,detphi0,sd,'param1',value1,'param2',value2,...)
+[newrecon, resid, newcfg, updates, Jmua, detphi, phi]=rbrunrecon(cfg,recon,detphi0,sd,'param1',value1,'param2',value2,...)

 Perform a single iteration of a Gauss-Newton reconstruction

+author: Qianqian Fang (q.fang <at> neu.edu)

 input:
-    maxiter: number of iterations
     cfg: simulation settings stored as a redbird data structure
     recon: reconstruction data structure, recon may have
 	node: reconstruction mesh node list
 	elem: reconstruction mesh elem list
 	bulk: a struct storing the initial guesses of the param
+	     (wavelength-independent optical properties) and prop
+	     (wavelength-dependent optical properties), accepted
+	     subfields include

+	     mua/musp/dcoeff/n/g: used to initialize recon/cfg.prop
+	     hbo/hbr/scatamp/scatpow: used to initialize recon/cfg.param
 	param: wavelength-independent parameter on the recon mesh
 	prop: wavelength-dependent optical properties on the recon mesh
 	lambda: Tikhonov regularization parameter
 	mapid: the list of element indices of the reconstruction mesh where each forward mesh
 	  node is enclosed
 	mapweight: the barycentric coordinates of the forward mesh nodes inside the
 	  reconstruction mesh elements
     detphi0: measurement data vector or matrix
     sd (optional): source detector mapping table, if not provided, call
 	rbsdmap(cfg) to compute
     param/value: acceptable optional parameters include
+	'maxiter': number of iterations, default is 5
 	'lambda': Tikhonov regularization parameter (0.05), overwrite recon.lambda
 	'report': 1 (default) to print residual and runtimes; 0: silent
 	'tol': convergence tolerance, if relative residual is less than
 	       this value, stop, default is 0, which runs maxiter
 	       iterations
-        'reform': 'real', 'complex' or 'logphase'
+	'reform': 'real': transform A*x=b so that A/x/b are all real
+		  'complex': do not transform A*x=b
+		  'logphase': transform Ax=b to [Alogamp,Aphase]*x=[log10(b),angle(b)]
-        'mex':  whether to use mex file for Jacobian calculations
+	'mex': 0 (default) use matlab native code rbjac to build Jacobian
+	       1: use mex-file rbfemmatrix to rapidly compute Jacobian
+		 on forward (dense) mesh then interpolate to coarse mesh
+	       2: call mex rbfemmatrix to build Jacobian directly on the
+		  recon mesh (coarse).
+	       setting mex to 2 gives the fastest speed (2x faster than 0)
 	'prior': apply structure-prior-guided reconstruction,
-               supported methods include 'laplace' and 'comp' for use compositional-priors
+	       supported methods include

+	       'laplace': this is also known as the "soft-prior", where
+		   the L matrix used in (J'J+lambda*L'L)dx=dy is a
+		   Laplace smoothing matrix where l(i,j)=1 if i=j or
+		   -1/N_seg if i~=j, where N_seg is the total number of
+		   nodes/elems that are within each label or region;
+		   recon.seg must be a vector of integer labels
+	       'comp': use compositional-priors, recon.seg must be a
+		   N-by-Nc matrix where N is the number of nodes, Nc is
+		   the number of tissue compositions, each element in the
+		   matrix must be a number between 0-1, denoting the
+		   volume fraction of each composition; the row-sum must
+		   be 1 for each node.

 output:
     recon: the updated recon structure, containing recon mesh and
 	 reconstructed values in recon.prop or recon.param
     resid: the residual betweet the model and the measurement data for
 	 each iteration
     cfg: the updated cfg structure, containing forward mesh and
 	 reconstructed values in cfg.prop or cfg.param
     updates: a struct array, where the i-th element stores the update
 	 vectors for each unknown block
     Jmua: Jacobian in a struct form, each element is the Jacobian of an
 	 unknown block
     detphi: the final model prediction that best fits the data detphi0
     phi: the final forward solutions resulting from the estimation
 ```